Women leaders in television

-The NFSA joined with nine other organisations to promote a new understanding of Australian women’s leadership in the 20th century.
+The NFSA joined with nine other organisations in 2014 to promote a new understanding of Australian women’s leadership in the 20th century.
 The result was Australia’s first online Encyclopedia of women leaders.
 As part of the project we highlighted the cultural achievements of nine outstanding women in film, radio and television.

 Persistence, determination, and commitment to working for the benefit of community have been the hallmarks of Patricia Edgar’s career – a career that changed forever what Australian children saw on television and demonstrated to the world the potential of the moving image as a source of learning, mystery, and engagement for young people.